cloudtamer-io/terraform-provider-cloudtamerio/importer-script/README.md

 For all imported resources, the script will follow a similar process for creating a `provider.tf` file in each module directory.

+## Workflow

+The general workflow when using this script for the first time, or on subsequent runs when new resource types are imported is:

+1. Import all resources
+2. Change directories into the terraform-managed directory
+3. Run `terraform init`
+4. Run `bash import_resource_state.sh` (imports resources into the terraform state - can take a long time)
+5. Run `terraform plan`
+6. Review proposed changes
+7. Run `terraform apply`

 ## Importing Current Resource State

 After importing resources from your installation of cloudtamer.io, but before running your first `terraform plan`, you'll need to generate the Terraform state.
 After running the importer script, it will generate a bash script for you that you can run to easily do this.
 The script contains the `terraform import` command for each individual resource that was imported during the run.